alibaba/SiliconFastOS/README.md

 - **More commands and more command options than busybox** and easy to install:

-    SifastOS uses command-line tools provided by open-source packages, avoiding the problem of using busybox commands that are not rich enough.
+    SiliconFastOS uses command-line tools provided by open-source packages, avoiding the problem of using busybox commands that are not rich enough.
 - Customize the userspace toolset as needed to control the size of the rootfs:

-    SifastOS uses kbuild to configure userspace tools, and developers can not only select the packages built into SifastOS but even individual commands.
+    SiliconFastOS uses kbuild to configure userspace tools, and developers can not only select the packages built into SiliconFastOS but even individual commands.

     <img src=docs/interface.png width="50%">

-- Default config to build your SifastOS quickly:
+- Default config to build your SiliconFastOS quickly:

-    SifastOS provides some default configurations in config/ to help developers build SifastOS quickly.
+    SiliconFastOS provides some default configurations in config/ to help developers build SiliconFastOS quickly.
 It contains the smallest collection of command-line tools needed for silicon validation.

 ### OS boot time speedup

 - Use SystemV instead of Systemd and simplify SystemV boot scripts to reduce OS boot time.
 - Minimizes necessary command support:

     Silicon validation requires rich command-line tool support, but too many command-line tools will make the rootfs too large.
-SifastOS has a minimal set of command-line tools for silicon validation to balance command-line tools with file size.
+SiliconFastOS has a minimal set of command-line tools for silicon validation to balance command-line tools with file size.
 - Minimal kernel driver support（Developing）:

-    SifastOS removes some kernel modules that will not be used during the silicon validation and reserves key drivers such as ACPI, Smmu, PCIe, etc to reduce kernel boot time.
+    SiliconFastOS removes some kernel modules that will not be used during the silicon validation and reserves key drivers such as ACPI, Smmu, PCIe, etc to reduce kernel boot time.
 - PCIe init delay（Developing）:

     Initialize PCIe driver after Linux Shell terminal starts instead of in the kernel.
 Reduces the time required for waiting for the kernel to boot.
 - Minimize share library:

-    The size of the shared lib libraries also accounts for a large portion of the rootfs, and SifastOS provides only the lib libraries required by its command-line tools.
+    The size of the shared lib libraries also accounts for a large portion of the rootfs, and SiliconFastOS provides only the lib libraries required by its command-line tools.
 This is used to control the size of the rootfs.

 ### More tools for chip test and validation (Planning)